 One more element of creating a proper system is investing in tools.
 Using the right collaboration tool for web development matters a lot.
 It can add to efficiency, quality of work and save time and money in the end.
 Make a list of the tools that a team might need and make wise choices.

 This definitely comes with building a level of trust with your team.
 For example, if the web developer has a suggestion in regard to the website’s home page, the designer should not be dismissive.
-Even though the web designer does know what will be better for the user, the inputs from the developer should be met with importance and that comes with trust.
+Even though the web designer knows what will be better for the user, the inputs from the developer should be met with importance and that comes with trust.

-Depending on the stage and complexity of the project designer/developer ratio should be necessary to make the project a success.
+Depending on the stage and complexity of the project designer-developer ratio should be necessary to make the project a success.
 For example, designing websites need more developers in the initial stage as things need to be built from scratch.

 Encouraging both the designers and developers to see each other as allies in the process of developing a website is important.
 In many cases designers and developers see each other as opposing parties.
 Whatever the developer recommends will be denied by the designer and vice-versa.
 Making sure that both of them have understood the common goal and the importance of each of their contributions is important.
 Communication between both will be productive if it happens in a targeted manner by staying within areas of expertise.